-Pheochromocytomas are often referred to as the “ten percent tumour” because as a rule of thumb they do many things about ten percent of the time.
+Pheochromocytomas and Paragangliomas were once called the “ten percent tumour” because as a rule of thumb they do many things about ten percent of the time.
 However, these figures are slowly changing, so this label is gradually becoming less apparent.
 The following is a fairly exhaustive list of these characteristics:

-- As much as 1 in 3 are Malignant but most have undetermined biologic potential.
-A recent document issued by the World Health Organisation (WHO) stated that “Paragangliomas should not be termed benign” and this was emphasised in the 2017 updated for Endocrine Systems.
+- As much as 1 in 3 are Malignant but most have undetermined biologic potential and should not be labelled benign.
+This was emphasised in the 2017 update for Endocrine Systems (4th edition).

 - Around 10% of Pheochromocytomas are Bilateral (i.e. found in both adrenal glands: 90% arise in just one of the two adrenal glands)